Who does Bridge House serve?

 All professional staff are trained and fully licensed in their specific fields.
 Our paraprofessional staff team is composed of individuals with a passion for helping.
 All Bridge House staff receive extensive training upon hire and are subsequently required to attend annual live trainings.
 Included are trainings required for compliance for State Licensure such as suicide and self-harm prevention, therapeutic de-escalation techniques (AEGIS), Occupational Safety and Health Administration (OSHA) training, and CPR certification.
 In addition to what is required by the State, Bridge House includes a series of trainings that are specific to our facility and our population.
 These trainings include an overview of our philosophy and mission, strategies for milieu management, and counseling skills.

 New direct care staff complete at least 4 days of rigorous supervised hands-on training before working directly with residents.
-Our program staff is also taught monthly by Program Director James Healey, who reviews concepts relevant to our residents’ current needs.
+Our program staff is also taught monthly by Program Director Rachael Groves, who reviews concepts relevant to our residents’ current needs.
 Additional training is needed, particularly when we have a resident in need of more specialized care and attention (for example, someone with diabetes, a seizure disorder, cultural considerations such as Kosher diets/religious accommodations, etc.) Our leadership team is particularly adept at creating specific training to accommodate those needs to ensure that our staff are equipped to support that resident.

 These trainings, along with the continual communication with all staff about current milieu needs, keep our residents safe and ensure our staff have the continued education needed to maintain a healthy therapeutic milieu.
 In essence, training never stops at Bridge House, and we welcome opportunities to educate our staff regularly.
 Please explore more about our staff trainings here.